webpack/webpack.js.org/src/content/configuration/module.md

 - `compiler`: The current webpack compiler (can be undefined)
 - `issuer`: The path to the module that is importing the module being loaded
-- `resource`: The path to the module being loaded
+- `realResource`: Always the path to the module being loaded
-- `realResource`: The path to the module being loaded
+- `resource`: The path to the module being loaded, it is usually equal to `realResource` except when the resource name is overwritten via `!=!` in request string
-- `resourceQuery`

 The same shortcut as an array can be used for the return value (i.e. `use: [ 'style-loader' ]`).